manan0209/moody/README.md

 ## Usage
-- Open the app and adjust the slider to set your mood (1-5).
+- Open the app and select an emotion using the emoticons.
+- Adjust the slider to set the intensity of your mood (1-5).
 - Provide a brief description of how you're feeling.
 - Click "Submit" to get AI-generated insights on your mood.
-- View past mood entries and their respective insights (coming soon).
+- View past mood entries and their respective insights.
+- Visualize your mood over time with the data visualization feature.